 V is Voluntary Actions or Daily Choices You Make

 What about C, conditions of living?
-Obviously, when you're going through divorce your conditions of living are much different than they were before your separation and divorce started.
+Obviously, when you're going through divorce your conditions of living are different from those when you were married.
 If you're like most people going through divorce, your conditions of living have changed for the worse.
 This is a hit to your happiness that often gets exacerbated during the holidays because of the intense emphasis on family during this time of the year.
 After all, it's natural to want to look at all the differences between this year's holidays and the traditions you enjoyed while you were married.

 The interesting thing is that Seligman found that conditions of living for most people only have a 10% impact on their level of lasting happiness.
-This means that the conditions you're living in may not be playing as big a role in the unhappiness you're experiencing as either of us originally thought.
-(Yes, when I went through my divorce, I thought all my misery was due to my changed living conditions, my need to get used to them, and my efforts to change them.)
+This means that the conditions you're living in may not be playing that big a role in the unhappiness you're experiencing.

 I want you to know that I don't think you're consciously making decisions every day to choose to be miserable.
-I just think you might be like I was, and you've either forgotten how to choose to do things every day that bring you happiness, or you've forgotten what brings you happiness all together because you've been so caught up in the chaos of your divorce.
+I just think you might have either forgotten how to choose to do things every day that bring you happiness, or you've simply forgotten what brings you happiness.
+(It's natural to forget how to be happy when you're caught up in the chaos of divorce.)

-Okay, I'm going to ask you to do me a favor now and step back into your emotional box for just a minute.
-I'd like for you to remember your happiest holiday memories from when you were a kid.
-Really think about what was so wonderful about those holidays and when you're done enjoying those memories, step back into your business box.
+Let's try to discover something that brings you joy right now.
+Think about your happiest childhood holiday memories.
 What made your childhood holidays so special?
 Was it a sense of anticipation?
 Was it all the delicious cookies and Grandma's fudge?
 Was it playing with your new toys?
 Was it seeing your favorite cousin?

-Now here's the key question that will help you increase your happiness over the holidays despite your divorce.
-What can you do today to bring even a little of that joy you experienced during the holidays when you were a kid to today?
-If you ask yourself this question every day and then do what you can do to recreate some of that joyfulness, you'll be taking major strides toward adding happiness to your emotional box during the holidays.
+Now here's the key question that will help you increase your happiness over the holidays right now despite your divorce.
+What can you do today to experience even a little of that joy you felt during the holidays when you were a kid?
+If you ask yourself this question every day and then do what you can do to recreate some of that joyfulness, you'll be taking major strides toward adding happiness to your holidays.